edkrueger/eco395m-2022-fall/syllabus.md

 In addition, we'll use GitHub.
 The free plan will be sufficient for this course.

 Finally, we will use Google Cloud Platform (GCP).
 GCP charges by use of services but offers a $300 credit to new accounts.
 This _should_ be sufficient for this course.
 Costs _may_, in some circumstances, exceed the credit amount.
-We'll provide guidance in keeping costs under control in class.
+We'll provide guidance in keeping costs under control in class. _Please wait to redeem the credit until we instruct you to._

 ## Prerequisites